How to Stop Your Dog’s Annoying Crate Scratching Habit At Night?

 Some dogs with extreme separation anxiety might even be prescribed anti-anxiety medication to help with the symptoms.

-You might be sound asleep but there are many nocturnal creatures that are happily walking around in your backyard or digging in your garbage bin.
+While you’re sound asleep, many nocturnal creatures are wandering around your backyard or digging in your garbage bin.

-Wild animals also tend to mark their surroundings with pee or their anal glands when they move about.
-Your dog’s sensitive nose will definitely be able to pick up on the scent.
+Wild animals often mark their territory with pee or fluids from their anal glands.
+Your dog’s keen nose can easily pick up these scents.

-This can cause your dog to start scratching and digging in the crate out of natural instinct.
+If your dog is unfamiliar with these smells, it might become nervous or overly curious, leading to scratching and digging in the crate out of instinct.

 Crating your dog at night pretty much means that it is time for bed.
 Here’s one downside when it comes to dog ownership.